Hari-b1/test-repo/README.md

 ##Feature branch edit :
   This is done in the feature branch for checking the branching in git and how it works.

+##Feature branch edit 2 :
+  This is for testing how to create pull request using command line.
+I am thinking of going with the command git pull origin master in the feature branch.
+  \